gugushvili/predator_prey/README.md

-# predator_prey
+# Dataset for predator-prey interaction
-Dataset for predator-prey interaction
+The repository provides experimental data on predator-prey interaction.